scylladb/scylladb/docs/contribute/maintainer.md

     imformation.
 For example, amend the message with `Fixes` tags.
  4. Use `git push` to publish your work.

+By default refresh-submodules.sh will refresh all submodules from their master branches.
+It's possible to specify submodules and branches as command line arguments.
+Each is treated by the script as `name[:branch]`, so for example the `refresh-submodules.sh seastar` will only refresh the seastar submodule and `refresh-submodules.sh seastar:foo` will do it fetching from the remote `foo` branch.

 ## Backporting patches

 To backport a patch, check out the next branch of the relevant